lyarenei/plex-beetbrainz/README.md

 Before you run the app, make sure you have all environment variables set as described below. then run the app with `flask run` command.
-To make Flask to bind to all interfaces, you can specify tho host parameter: `flask run -h 0.0.0.0`
+To make Flask to bind to all interfaces, you can specify the host parameter: `flask run -h 0.0.0.0`

 Then you can go to your PMS webhook settings and create a new webhook pointing to the IP address or host where this app is running, together with the port (default 5000) and `/plex` path.
 For example: `http://localhost:5000/plex`.